Introduction

 The use case

 Section titled “The use case”Users submit tasks through webhooks, CLI, or Slack.
-For each task, the orchestrator executes the blueprint: an isolated environment is provisioned, an agent clones the target GitHub repository, creates a branch, works on the task, and opens a pull request.
+For each task, the orchestrator executes the blueprint: an isolated environment is provisioned, an agent clones the target GitHub repository and works on it.
+Depending on the task type, the agent creates a new branch and opens a pull request (new_task), iterates on an existing PR to address review feedback (pr_iteration), or performs a read-only review and posts structured comments on an existing PR (pr_review).

 Key characteristics: